 1. Drain The Tanks

-Use a hose to drain the tanks of your RV.
-When the harsh winter comes, there is a chance of this water freezing and, in turn, causing damage to the structure.
+When the harsh winter comes, there's a chance the water in your tanks would freeze, which would cause damage to the structure.
 So before you move ahead, empty the tanks.
+Use a hose to drain them.
 This would include the holding tank, the fresh water tank, and even the water heater.

 2. Blow Out The Lines